nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

+> info **Hint** The global exception filter partially supports the `http-errors` library.
+Basically, any thrown exception containing the `statusCode` and `message` property will be properly populated and send back as a response (instead of the default `InternalServerErrorException` for unrecognized exceptions).

 #### Throwing standard exceptions

 Nest provides a built-in `HttpException` class, exposed from the `@nestjs/common` package.
 For typical HTTP REST/GraphQL API based applications, it's best practice to send standard HTTP response objects when certain error conditions occur.